mikebernal/sandbox/README.md

 **Using while loop**

-Use case scenario: Use while loop if there is already an elements that can be counted.
+Use case scenario: Use while loop if there is already an elements that can be used for counting until the loop is false.

 <pre><code>
 var sequence = new List<int> { 1, 1 };